 The Administrative Driver’s License Revocation Office (ADLRO) is the Civil Administrative agency that conducts reviews and hearings regarding the administrative revocation of driving privileges of all respondents arrested in the state of Hawaiʻi for operating a vehicle under the influence of an intoxicant (OVUII) and habitual OVUII (or DUI).
-The ADLRO process begins as soon as you are arrested and a revocation of your license can become effective as quickly as 30 days from the date of your arrest.
+The ADLRO process begins as soon as you are arrested and your license can be revoked as quickly as 30 days from the date of your arrest.
 You may be eligible to continue to drive during your revocation period with the installation of an Ignition interlock device.

-The ADLRO process can be very hard for people to navigate.
-Especially because the Public Defenders are not able to help people with the ADLRO process.
-The ADLRO has 8 days to decide whether or not to revoke your license after you were arrested.
-After the decision is made, it will be mailed to your address you provided to the police officers when you were arrested.
-Its important to consult with a drunk driving defense attorney about your rights and responsibilities after you receive the notice of revocation.
-There is a deadline to request a hearing and you do not want to drive after the revocation period as started.
+The ADLRO process can be very hard for people to navigate, especially because the Public Defenders are not able to help people with the license revocation process.
+The ADLRO has 8 days to decide whether or not to revoke your license after you are arrested.
+After the decision is made, it will be mailed to the address you provided to the police officers when you were arrested.
+It is important to consult with a drunk driving defense attorney about your rights and responsibilities after you receive the notice of license revocation.
+There is a deadline to request a hearing and you do not want to drive after the license revocation period has started.

 Contact us today